 Desloratadine / pseudoephedrine Side Effects

 Not all side effects for desloratadine / pseudoephedrine may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to desloratadine / pseudoephedrine: oral tablet extended release 12 hr, oral tablet extended release 24 hr

-Check with your doctor immediately if any of the following side effects occur while taking desloratadine / pseudoephedrine:Observed during clinical practice
+You should check with your doctor immediately if any of these side effects occur when taking desloratadine / pseudoephedrine:Observed during clinical practice

 - Abdominal or stomach pain area